Natural Gas Has the Most “Experts" Because There Are No Experts

 “consolidation” theories

-None of these tools were designed for a mean reverting asset with violent volatility clustering, weather-driven demand shocks, overnight gap risk, constant whipsaws that can reverse a month’s move in one session.
+None of these tools were designed for a mean reverting asset with violent volatility, weather-driven demand shocks, overnight gap risk, constant whipsaws that can reverse a month’s move in one session.

 “NatGas breaking the trendline!”
 (It breaks trendlines every week.)